vit100/xs2a/online-banking-demo-ui/README.md

     - spring.mail.username=
     - spring.mail.properties.mail.smtp.auth=false
     - spring.mail.properties.mail.smtp.starttls.enable=false
+4. Enable debug mode in ASPSPProfileApplication: `Edit Configuration -> ASPSPProfileApplication->Active Profiles-> Insert "debug_mode"
 4. Get the psu user credentials (login + password) in `http://localhost:28080/swagger-ui.html`.
 You can find these credentials with the `GET /psu/` endpoint.
 The user has to match the iban of the user (Step 5: dedicated accounts consent).
 A user with these credentials must also exist in your local keycloak instance.
 5. Create a new consent in `http://localhost:8080/swagger-ui.html`.
 The endpoint for the creation is `AISP, Consents` -> `POST /api/v1/consents`.
 There are two different types of consents. *Bank Offered Consents* and *Dedicated Accounts Consents*

+   Copy the PSU_ID (e.g. PSU_001) into the header field "PSU-ID".
+Also fill all other required header fields like PSU-IP-Address (0.0.0.0), X-Request-ID (99391c7e-ad88-49ec-a2ad-99ddcb1f7721).
+For payment-service choose `payments`, for payment-product choose `sepa-credit-transfers`
     - **Bank Offered Consent**

     ```
     {
     "access": {